j-roskopf/SyncSphere/README.md

   <h1>Sync Sphere</h1>
 </div>

-Sync Sphere is a work in progress
+Are you tired of endless group chats and email threads trying to plan a simple get-together?
+Sync Sphere is here to streamline your social planning with ease and efficiency.

+Create a Room, Share, and Sync!

 ## Download 📦